genomicsITER/PFgenetics/README.md

 To date, genome-wide association studies (GWAS) of IPF susceptibility have associated common variants (minor allele frequency [MAF]>5%) near genes involved in host defence, telomere maintenance, cell-cell adhesion and signalling in disease susceptibility.
 Common variants near MUC5B and TOLLIP genes also show association with survival time after diagnosis of IPF (1,2).

 # 3-way meta-GWAS of IPF susceptibility (2020)
-Building up on published GWAS results (1,3,4) and novel study samples, we have performed the largest GWAS of IPF susceptibility to date (5) to identify novel genes and further advance in the understanding of IPF pathogenesis and risk.
+Building up on published GWAS results (1,3,4) and novel study samples, we have performed a large GWAS of IPF susceptibility (5) to identify novel genes and further advance in the understanding of IPF pathogenesis and risk.
 The discovery stage of the study comprised up to 2,668 IPF cases and 8,591 controls and replication was pursued in an additional 1,456 IPF cases and 11,874 controls.

 <p align="center">
   <img src="https://github.com/genomicsITER/PFgenetics/blob/master/Figure_susceptibility_GWAS-IPF.png" width="auto"/>